 [BI214] Plant Physiology The essential mechanisms of plant function.
 Emphasis will be placed on plant water relations and the regulation of plant growth and development by hormones and environmental signals.
 These physiological processes will be addressed in the context of both natural and agricultural ecosystems.
 The laboratory portion focuses on developing skills in experimental design, good laboratory technique, and proper interpretation of data, and it entails presentation of the results of experiments in the form of a scientific paper and an oral presentation.
+Lecture and laboratory.
 Prerequisite: Biology 164.
 Four credit hours.

 BI225s Immunology An introduction to the cellular and molecular components of immune recognition and effector responses against pathogens, with emphasis on the human immune system.
 Topics will include immune deficiency, allergy, and autoimmunity.
 Prerequisite: Biology 164.
 Three credit hours.
 Hannum

-BI246f Parasitology A study of parasitic organisms with a focus on eukaryotic parasites of animals.
+[BI246] Parasitology A study of parasitic organisms with a focus on eukaryotic parasites of animals.
 General principles including advantages and challenges of the parasitic life strategy will be introduced, then applied to parasites from a variety of phylogenetic backgrounds with a particular emphasis on medically relevant organisms.
 Current research in the field will be discussed, highlighting articles that address possible preventive and therapeutic approaches to parasites that cause human disease.
 Prerequisite: Biology 164.
 Three credit hours.
-Peck

 BI248f Microbiology Provides an understanding of the nature and diversity of microorganisms and viruses and the roles they play in the biosphere.
 Emphasis will be on the microbe itself—its functional, ecological, and evolutionary relationships—as well as the activities it carries out that are of interest to humans.
 The approach will be fundamental, stressing principles, but with considerable emphasis on how these principles are applied to practical problems in medicine, industry, and the environment.
 Lecture and laboratory.
 Credit cannot be earned for both this course and Biology 238.
-Prerequisite: Biology 164 (prerequisite), Chemistry 131, 141, 142, or 145 (may be taken concurrently).
+Prerequisite: Biology 164 (prerequisite), Chemistry 131, 141, 142, 145, or 147 (may be taken concurrently).
 Four credit hours.
 Fekete

-BI265j Introduction to Human Anatomy and Physiology Designed for students interested in health professions (e.g., physician, nurse, dentist, allied health) and for anyone who wishes to learn more about how the human body works.
+[BI265] Introduction to Human Anatomy and Physiology Designed for students interested in health professions (e.g., physician, nurse, dentist, allied health) and for anyone who wishes to learn more about how the human body works.
 Students will understand how physiological functions are performed by specific anatomical structures and that these functions follow physical and chemical principles.
 They will also learn anatomical terms used to describe body sections, regions, and relative positions and about the organ systems in the human body and how these systems work together.
 Lecture and laboratory.
 Significant civic engagement component built into lecture and lab activities.
 Students cannot earn credit for this course if they have previously taken Biology 275.
 Prerequisite: Biology 131 or 163 or equivalent.
 Three credit hours.
-N. Klepach
+N.

 BI275s Human Physiology A study of human homeostasis, organ system function, and mechanisms of disease.
 Topics include tissue types, endocrine function, central, peripheral and autonomic nervous systems, cardiovascular, respiratory and gastrointestinal systems, and renal physiology.
 Students cannot earn credit for this course if they have previously taken Biology 265 or Biochemistry 362.
+Lecture and laboratory.
 Prerequisite: Biology 164.
 Four credit hours.
-Klepach
+Tilden

 BI278f Genomics The genomics era is producing vast quantities of data that are revolutionizing our understanding of evolution, disease, and variation.
 Publicly accessible and rapidly expanding databases now hold entire genomes and transcriptomes for numerous species.
 We will take a computational bioinformatics approach to exploring this data, from single genes and proteins to entire genomes.
 We will explore the technologies used to produce the data, as well as other current, emerging, and controversial genomic technologies.
 While the laboratory is computer based, no prior computational experience is necessary.
+Lecture and laboratory.
 Prerequisite: Biology 164.
 Four credit hours.
 Noh

 BI279fs Genetics The mechanisms of inheritance, with emphasis on experimental findings.
 The physical and chemical bases for the behavior of genes, and applications of genetic principles to society.
 Lecture and laboratory.
 Prerequisite: Biology 164.
 Four credit hours.
 Angelini, van Oers